How many of you remember last month’s quiz? Here it is again:

-Well, Shana, after the party emptied out the second time, I imagine that after Causticum said, “Everybody over to my house for a screening of ‘Che’…” once again everyone ran back to the party as fast as they could!
+Well, Shana, after the party emptied out the second time, I imagine that after Causticum said, “Everybody over to my house for a screening of ‘Che’….”
+Once again everyone ran back to the party!

 Well, what about the third time?

-Well, Shana, my guess would be that after Arsenicum wouldn’t let anybody touch anything in her apartment or sit on her furniture after she invited them over for tea, one by one the guests excused themselves and tip-toed back to the party.
+My guess would be that after Arsenicum wouldn’t let anybody touch anything in her apartment or sit on her furniture or touch anything in the kitchen, one by one the guests excused themselves and tip-toed back to the party.